vanyle/ASG/docs/usage.md

 ```

 Posts can set the variables:

 - `tags` (a list of strings)
 - `title` (a string)
 - `description` (a string)

 Those might be used by templates to generate pages or to search for posts

-## Data (not implemented yet)
+## Data

 Data are similar to posts except they don't get rendered to the website.
+They are stored
+inside the `data` folder.

 Data can any file type like `.csv`, `.json`, `.lua`, `.txt` or `.html`.

 Function of part of the Data API

-- `readData(filename) -> string`: Read the file named `filename` inside the data directory and return its content
+- `read_data(filename) -> string`: Read the file named `filename` inside the data directory and return its content
-- `readCSV(filename) -> list`: Read a `.csv` file and return a list of table that represent the rows of the CSV.
+- `read_csv(filename) -> list`: Read a `.csv` file and return a list of table that represent the rows of the CSV.

+You can use `data` to generate visualisations at runtime, store assets that you want to embed in your HTML or put your custom layout files there.
+See the layout section for more information about layouts.

 ## Standard library

 By default, we provide several lua functions to help you generate HTML.

 ### Native functions

-*These functions are implemented in Nim code*
+_These functions are implemented in Nim code_

 - `include_asset(path: string)`: Read the content of a file in the `assets` folder (the one next to the asg executable) are return it.
 - `setvar(key: string, value: string)`: Set a variable like the current layout.
 This is used to configure build options.
 - `parse_html(s: string)`: Parse the HTML inside s and return a table with the headings and their content.
 Useful for building summaries.
+- `read_data(filename: string)`: Read the file named `filename` inside the `data` folder and return its content.
+Return an empty string if the file does not exist.

 ### Lua functions

-*These functions are implemented in `std.lua`*
+_These functions are implemented in `std.lua`_

 - `split(s: string, sep: string)`: Cut a string `s` using `sep` as the separator.
 This is the opposite of `join`.

 ## Configuration

+You should put your configuration inside the `config.lua` file at the root of your input directory, as `config.lua` is always executed first.

 Use the `setvar` function to configure your build.
-You can put the `setvar` calls in `config.lua` (at the root of your website folder) if you want but you don't have do.
-Before any file is built, `config.lua` will always get executed.

 The configuration options are (their names are explicit):

 ```lua

 setvar("port","8080") -- default: no webserver is started